-2. Pilot behaviors (pilot's lack of knowledge for the situation - incorrect decision making and related effective factors - pilot errors and his risk assessment, Cockpit management and, Training Process and upgrading to instructor pilot)
+2. Pilot's behaviors (pilot's lack of knowledge of the situation - incorrect decision making and related effective factors - pilot's errors and his risk assessment, Cockpit management and, Training Process and upgrading to instructor pilot)

-Based on the results of medical evaluations; medical records; the pilot was 62 years old having a history of CABG.
-His license included operational Multi-pilot limitation (OML) with authorization to fly with other pilot (fully qualified pilot) under 60 years old and without medical limitation.
-The first officer had glass limitation and based on CAOIRI regulation "glass limitation" was included in medical limitations so the pilot was not authorized to fly with first officer.
-Of course medical limitation of pilot did not roll a major finding for accident causation.
+Based on the results of medical evaluations, medical records; the pilot was 62 years old having a history of CABG.
+His license included operational Multi-pilot limitation (OML) with authorization to fly with another pilot (fully qualified pilot) under 60 years of age and without medical limitation.
+The first officer had glasses limitation and based on CAOIRI regulation "glasses limitation" was included in medical limitations so the pilot was not authorized to fly with first officer.
+Of course, the medical limitation of the pilot was not a contributive factor in this accident.

-The CVR audio files showed that some recommendations of the first officer were not accepted /adapted by the pilot which denied the role of the first officer on the flight.
-In some portions of the flight, the first officer reviewed go-around procedures - bad weather condition- flap setting for stall recovery which never got any response by the pilot.
-These evidences show lack of effective communication between two pilots that first officer as pilot flying did not order his request to senior pilot as chief pilot of the ATR fleet in the airline as authority gradient phenomena .this subject was against CRM principles.
+The CVR audio files showed that some recommendations of the first officer were not accepted /adapted by the pilot, which denied the role of the first officer on the flight.
+In some portions of the flight, the first officer reviewed go-around procedures - bad weather conditions- flap setting for stall recovery which never got any response by the pilot.
+Such evidence shows lack of effective communication between the two pilots and the first officer as pilot flying did not order his request to the senior pilot as chief pilot of the ATR fleet in the airlines as authority gradient phenomena.
+This subject was against CRM principles.

 • Pilot Awareness depends on his imagination of what is happening around him and understanding the environmental elements in a time-location, conditions of the aircraft and inside and outside environment.
-The SHELL model describes the factors that effect on the pilot behavior and he rolls as central key point of Live ware in this model: The following items which led to lack of pilot awareness as descripted in the model:
+The SHELL model describes the factors that affect the pilot's behavior and his role as a central key point of Liveware in this model: The following items which led to lack of pilot's awareness as described in the model: